spham395/05-Python-Programming/05_oop/lab5a.md

 * All requirments from Lab4A
 * Utilize clean and proper dir and module names

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/05_oop/03a_user_classes.md" > Continue to Next Topic </a>